Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 where $\mathcal{C}_{j}$ denotes the context of node (sequence) $j$.

-\textbf{NCL} \cite{lin2022improving} follows \cite{li2020prototypical} to design a prototypical contrastive objective to capture the correlations between a user/item and its prototype.
-The prototype can be seen as the context of each user/item which represents a group of semantic neighbors even that they are not structurally connected in the user-item graph.
-Regarding the prototype learning as a type of feature clustering for data augmentation, it obtains prototypes by clustering over all the user or item embeddings with $K$-means algorithm.
-Then the EM algorithm is used to recursively adjust the prototypes. \textbf{ICL} \cite{chen2022intent} has almost the same pipeline, and the only difference is that ICL is designed for sequential recommendation where the semantic prototypes in NCL are modeled as user intents in ICL, and the belonged sequence here is a local view of the prototype.

-In social networks, users are usually similar to their topological contexts. \textbf{MHCN} \cite{yu2021self} is the first work that applies SSL to social recommendation \cite{yu2018adaptive,yu2019generating}.
-It defines three types of triangle social relations and models them with a multi-channel hypergraph encoder.
+Inspired by \cite{li2020prototypical}, \textbf{NCL} \cite{lin2022improving} designs a prototypical contrastive objective to capture the correlations between a user/item and its prototype, which represents a group of semantic neighbors.
+The prototype is obtained by clustering over all user or item embeddings using the K-means algorithm, and the EM algorithm is used to adjust the prototypes recursively. \textbf{ICL} \cite{chen2022intent} has a similar pipeline, but it is designed for sequential recommendation where the semantic prototypes are modeled as user intents and the belonged sequence is a local view of the prototype. \textbf{MHCN} \cite{yu2021self} applies SSL to social recommendation \cite{yin2016spatio} by defining three types of triangle social relations and modeling them with a multi-channel hypergraph encoder.
 For each user in each channel, MHCN hierarchically maximizes the mutual information among the user representation, the user's ego hypergraph representation, and the global hypergraph representation.
-The follow-up work \textbf{SMIN} \cite{long2021social} inherits the idea in MHCN to contrast nodes with their contexts.
-The difference is that the context is obtained by aggregating information from a chain of user-item adjacency matrices with different orders.

-Besides, there are also methods which span different contrast levels. \textbf{S}$^{3}$-\textbf{Rec} \cite{zhou2020s3} applies two operators: item masking and item cropping to augment sequences.
-It then devises four contrastive tasks: item-attribute mutual information maximization (MIM), sequence-item MIM, sequence-attribute MIM. and sequence-sequence MIM to pre-train a bidirectional Transformer for next-item prediction.
+Compared to MHCN, \textbf{HCCF} \cite{xia2022hypergraph} proposes to parameterize hypergraph dependency matrices instead of manually defining hypergraph structures.
+It then contrasts representations derived from the user-item graph and the parameterized hypergraph. \textbf{SMIN} \cite{long2021social} contrasts nodes with their contexts using a chain of user-item adjacency matrices with different orders for context aggregation. \textbf{S$^{3}$-Rec} \cite{zhou2020s3} applies item masking and item cropping to augment sequences and devises four contrastive tasks for pre-training a bidirectional Transformer for next-item prediction: item-attribute mutual information maximization (MIM), sequence-item MIM, sequence-attribute MIM, and sequence-sequence MIM.